-This report summarises themes discussed at a workshop, sponsored by CREST and organised by researchers at the University of Manchester.
-The aim was to share latest cross-disciplinary academic research and practical experiences of performance and coping under extreme stress and discuss the implications for security.
+The report summarises themes discussed at a workshop sponsored by CREST and organised by researchers at the University of Manchester.
+The aim of the workshop was to share the latest cross-disciplinary academic research and practical experiences of performance and coping under extreme stress and discuss the implications for security.

 Security personnel entering challenging and demanding contexts can be broadly grouped into two categories.
 The first is those who do it as part of a job and have been selected and trained:

 - Civilian governmental and private sector security workers

 - Undercover law enforcement officers